yhcui/yhcui/README.md

 ## Hi everyone 👋

-- 🌱 I’m currently learning rust and solana
+- 🌱 I’m currently learning rust,solana and AI
-- 👯 I’m looking for web3 job opportunities.
+- 👯 I’m looking for web3 job opportunities.My email:  cuiyuhui123@qq.com
+- ⚡ I have experience with NFT, lending, DEX and related projects.
+- 📫 I have experience with wallet, orderbook, CEX and related projects.
 - 😄 I’m a backend developer,and I have a lot of knowledge about front-end development.
 - 🤔 skill: solidity、go、java、javascript